956-261-0577

 6.1 What is your breeding policy?

-Breeding dogs are raised indoors or in safe outdoor environments.
+• Breeding dogs are raised indoors or in safe, controlled environments.

 6.2 How are the puppies raised?